Scripture: John 14:27-31

 "Peace, indeed, is serenity of mind, tranquility of soul, simplicity of heart, the bond of love, the fellowship of charity.
 It removes hatred, settles wars, restrains wrath, tramples on pride, loves the humble, pacifies the discordant and makes enemies agree.
 For it is pleasing to everyone.
 It does not seek what belongs to another or consider anything as its own.
 It teaches people to love because it does not know how to get angry, or to extol itself or become inflated with pride.
 It is meek and humble to everyone, possessing rest and tranquility within itself.
 When the peace of Christ is exercised by a Christian, it is brought to perfection by Christ.
 If anyone loves it, he will be an heir of God, while anyone who despises it rebels against Christ.Destiny with the Father

 "Lord Jesus, may your peace be always with me.
-May no circumstance, trouble, or vexation rob me of the peace which passes all understanding.
+May no troubling thought, trial or affliction rob me of the peace which passes all understanding.
 You, alone, O Lord, are my Peace.
-May I always reside in that peace by believing your word and by doing your will.”
+May I always reside in that peace by believing in your word and by doing your will.”

 10 All your works shall give thanks to you, O LORD,

 11 They shall speak of the glory of your kingdom, and tell of your power,

 12 to make known to the sons of men your mighty deeds, and the glorious splendor of your kingdom.